ScottG489/conjob/README.md

 the existing object from the state.
 ```

-To remediate this issue you'll have to clean up the tfstate files in the appropriate backend-init directory
+To remediate this issue you'll have to clean up the tfstate files in the appropriate backend-init directory.